jackz-jones/blockchain-interactive-service/README.md

 }
 ```

-2. Add the new chain's configuration structure in `internal/config/config.go`
+2. Add the new chain's configuration structure in `internal/config/config.go` and update `supportedChainTypes`
-3. Register the new chain's initialization logic in `internal/svc/servicecontext.go`
+3. Register the new chain's initialization logic in `internal/sdk/helper.go` (`GetSDKClient` function)
 4. Add a configuration template in `etc/chaininteractive.yaml`
 5. Add the new chain type to the `ChainType` enum in `proto/chaininteractive.proto`